“This case is the birth of law as applied to our digital future. Watch it as a spectator at your peril.”

 The “Hit” that Never Happened

-The prosecution alleged that Ross planned murders-for-hire, but never charged him.
-Ross denied the allegation, those who know him don’t believe it; and even Curtis Green, one of the alleged targets, has publicly stated he doesn’t think Ross ordered a murder of anyone.
-Yet this smear was used to deprive Ross of bail, prejudice the jury, and bolster a barbaric sentence.
-That this was never ruled on by a jury or proven in court, yet used to condemn Ross to a life sentence, is a major question in the petition to the Supreme Court.
-Read more…
+This smear was used to deprive Ross of bail, prejudice the jury, and justify a barbaric sentence.
+That this was never ruled on by a jury or proven in court, yet used to condemn Ross to a life sentence, was a major question in Ross’s petition to the Supreme Court.

 We Need Your Help